2zqa/mediary/README.md

 * Clone and open this repository: `git clone https://github.com/2zqa/mediary.git && cd mediary`
 * Run `flutter pub get`
-* Setup a keystore for signing the app.
+* (Optional) Setup a keystore for signing the app.
 You can follow [this guide](https://docs.flutter.dev/deployment/android#signing-the-app) to do so.
 * Run `flutter build apk --split-per-abi`

 ## Contributing